 Silver and Bronze, though good programs, can only share surgery bills or medical bills incurred in a hospital.
 Therefore, there’s no reason to offer them to CHM members on Medicare.

 - If I have both Medicare and CHM, what happens when I incur medical bills?

 Medicare or your Medicare Advantage Plan pays first.
 (CHM shares eligible medical bills after all other resources are used.)
 Then, instead of submitting itemized bills to CHM, submit your Medicare Summary Notice or your Medicare Advantage Plan Explanation of Benefits (EOB).
 The only exceptions—situations in which you’d need to send itemized bills—are prescriptions and any bills from non-Medicare participating providers.
-For all medical incidents, send the CHM needs forms.
+For all medical incidents, send the CHM sharing request packet (formerly called the "Needs Processing forms").
 We also recommend watching our step-by-step video on how to submit medical expenses to CHM.